Conctr/squirrel/README.md

 ### getLocationOpts()

 Returns a table of currently set location recording options.
-There are four key values in the table. "sendLocOnce", "locationRecording", "sendLocInterval" and "locationOnWakeReason".
+There are four key values in the table. "sendLocOnce", "sendLoc", "sendLocInterval" and "locationOnWakeReason".
 See device constructor for more information on the data contained in these params.

 #### Example